 Can I be an absentee owner of a DreamMaker Bath & Kitchen Franchise?

-Eventually, yes.
-It is important to be an active owner for the first few years as you grow your business and establish DreamMaker’s systems, but part of our franchise philosophy is having well-defined roles for new employees so that you are able to assign different responsibilities and step into a managerial role.
+Eventually, it is possible.
+It is important to be an active owner for the first several years as you grow your business and establish DreamMaker’s systems, but part of our franchise philosophy is having well-defined roles for new employees so that you are able to assign different responsibilities and step into a managerial role.
 That’s how remodelers who join DreamMaker are able to transition from working 80-hour weeks (where they are contractor, marketer, salesman and accountant) to working normal workweeks, reducing the number of hats they wear and focus in more while overseeing the business more effectively.
 Eventually, as your staff matures, you can grow the business to have a general manager to oversee day-to-day operations.